LPO: Discovering Missed Peephole Optimizations with Large Language Models: Abstract

 \section{Abstract}

-By replacing small, suboptimal instruction sequences within programs with a more efficient equivalent, peephole optimization can not only directly optimize code size and performance, but also potentially enables further transformations in the subsequent optimization pipeline.
-Although peephole optimization is a critical class of compiler optimizations, discovering new and effective peephole optimizations is challenging as the instruction sets can be extremely complex and diverse.
-Previous methods either do not scale well or can only capture a limited subset of peephole optimizations.
+Peephole optimization is an essential class of compiler optimizations that targets small, inefficient instruction sequences within programs.
+By replacing such suboptimal instructions with refined and more optimal sequences, these optimizations not only directly optimize code size and performance, but also enable more transformations in the subsequent optimization pipeline.
+Despite their importance, discovering new and effective peephole optimizations remains challenging due to the complexity and breadth of instruction sets.
+Prior approaches either lack scalability or have significant restrictions on the peephole optimizations that they can find.

-In this work, we leverage Large Language Models (\llms) to detect missed peephole optimizations.
-We propose \proj, a novel automated framework that synergistically combines the creative but unreliable code optimization ability of \llms with rigorous correctness verification performed by translation validation tools, integrated in a feedback-driven iterative process.
+This paper introduces \proj, a novel automated framework to discover missed peephole optimizations.
+Our key insight is that, Large Language Models (\llms) are effective at creative exploration but susceptible to hallucinations; conversely, formal verification techniques provide rigorous guarantees but struggle with creative discovery.
+By synergistically combining the strengths of \llms and formal verifiers in a closed-loop feedback mechanism, \proj can effectively discover verified peephole optimizations that were previously missed.